12ed12ed13/model-based-se-assistant/README.md

 - **Design Patterns**: Identifies missing abstractions and suggests patterns
 - **Code Metrics**: LCOM (cohesion), fan-in/fan-out (coupling), cyclomatic complexity
 - **RAG-Enhanced**: Retrieves relevant design knowledge from vector database (FAISS/Chroma)

+Added info: patterns_detected and strengths
+- **Pattern Detection**: The analysis identifies existing design patterns implemented in the model (Repository, Service, Router/Controller, Strategy, Factory, Facade, Adapter, Observer) and surfaces them in the analysis output as `patterns_detected`.
+- **Strengths / Good Practices**: The analysis also highlights what is already good in your model (e.g., clear service/repository separation, use of stereotypes that indicate framework usage, moderate coupling).
+These are included as `strengths` in the analysis report.

 ### 🏗️ **Intelligent Code Generation**
 - **Refactoring-Aware**: Automatically splits god classes and extracts interfaces